madmadjo/big/README.md

 # Big

-Big is a next generation application "framework" which solves the domain problem of building applications for the web.
+Big is a next generation application "framework" which enables the rapid development of robust applications.

  - No more writing interface code
  - No more writing API boilerplate